There are a lot of scary things out there --

 Cannons one year later.
-He is not welcomed in Mighty. ¶
+He is still not welcomed in Mighty. ¶

 In 1925, the owners allowed Wyer to continue playing his keyboard at BVL games.
-Owners bitterly complained about the length of games and annoying riffs played at The Moat. ¶ Soon after winning the title, Wyer denies the rumor the Pine Tar is missing.
+A few would later complain about the length of games and annoying riffs played at The Moat. ¶ Soon after winning the 1925 title, Wyer denies a rumor the Pine Tar is missing.

-In 1926, he introduces an inferior replica (a slightly used Brillo pad sealed in plastic) during the owner's meeting.
+A year later, he reveals an inferior replica (a slightly used Brillo pad sealed in plastic) during the owner's meeting.
 Wyer blamed his first ex-wife for losing the symbol of BVL supremacy.
 Twelve months later, it is discovered behind his loosely tuned piano.
-Of note, only World Series winners are allowed to whiff the Pine Tar during the annual ceremony.
+Of note, only World Series winners were allowed to whiff the Pine Tar during the annual ceremony.

 ¶ “Hello, my name is Adam